51st National Assembly of Bulgaria: Parliamentary Group Developments

 On 16 January, 4 MPs from the BSP-OL parliamentary group, including the two co-chairmen, Atanas Zafirov and Borislav Gutsanov, vacated their seats in the National Assembly due to being ministers in the Zhelyazkov Government.
 In their place, the parliamentary group voted to elect vice-speaker Dragomir Stoynev as the new chairman of the group, and elected MP Maya Dimitrova as a new vice-chair of the group.

 On 14 February, parliamentary group secretary, Stefan Burdzhev, vacated his seat in order to take up the position of deputy-minister of agriculture.

 On 13 March the Constitutional Court ruled that one member of the BSP-OL parliamentary group: Andrey Vulchev, had been elected illegally.
 As BSP-OL lost one seat following the recalculation of the election results due to the entrance of Velichie into the National Assembly the seat was vacated.

+On 11 February, Nataliya Kiselova was elected as the new chairwoman of the BSP-United Left parliamentary group, replacing Dragomir Stoynev.
+Furthermore, parliamentary group vice-chairpersons, Kiril Dobrev and Maya Dimitrova, resigned being replaced by Vladimir Georgiev and Mariyana Boyadzhieva.